Design Guidelines for Help Center & Support Pages

 Pro Tip: Don't forget to add popular questions from real users after the product goes live.

 Live chat is a fast and convenient way to interact with businesses for customer service.
-Users prefer a
+Users prefer a chat over a help center or a phone call for several reasons.

 Another reason is that there's usually a written trace, and users can refer to it later.
 Finally, conversing in chats allows people to multitask while waiting for answers.[6]